tdisbm/Kraken/README.md

 # Kraken

 # Description:
-Raspberry Pi GPIO controll environment and task runner that make simple add/remove a sensor, run sensor read task and many other things
+Raspberry PI Environment controll framework.
+Fully working dependency injection container are included and some default extensions for Sensors and Tasks

 # Usage:
 ```java